ErikaKvalem/obsidian/icbi/literature/Vocabulary.md

 #exon_sequencing
 #WGS whole genome sequencing - comprehensive view of the genome (coding, non-coding and mitochondrial DNA)
 #WES whole exon sequencing - target the protein coding regions of the genome , detects coding variants

+Flow cytometry
+FACS - Fluorescence activated cell sorting (FACS) Forward Scatter (FSC) - relative to size
+Side Scatter (SSC) - relative to granularity ( the more stuff inside their cytoplasm, the larger side scatter and the more granular they are  )